| "Debunking

 of duplication that I can.
 And I keep feeling like I just never

 get the same results.
+But

 the fact is I cant mirror exactly what my sponsor has done